 Driving under the influence (DUI) is a clear violation of the duty to operate a vehicle in a safe manner.
 Oftentimes, the injuries from DUI accidents are severe and victims may require extended care or therapy.
 Victims of this type of motor vehicle accident can file a civil lawsuit to pursue compensation for their injuries and property loss.
 Making a demand for full reimbursement in a civil setting can be confusing since a DUI is largely considered a criminal matter.
-If you have been hurt by a drunk driver, the attorneys at Quick Law Group, PLLC, in Kirkland, WA, can fight for you.
+If you have been hurt by a drunk driver, the attorneys at Quick Law Group, PLLC, in Bellevue, WA, can fight for you.
 Liz Quick and Matt Quick operate on a contingency plan so victims can focus on their recovery rather than worry about upfront legal fees.

 A Closer Look at DUI Accidents

 Any time a driver is operating a motor vehicle with a blood alcohol content over 0.08%, that driver is considered to be legally drunk.
 If caught, the driver faces the criminal charge of DUI, but might also face liability for any injuries in cases where a car accident also takes place.

 Criminal Charges vs. Civil Lawsuits

 A civil suit can be brought by the accident victim in an effort to seek reimbursement in cases where the responsible party was cited with DUI.
 The criminal DUI matter is one that is prosecuted by the State, against the drunk driver.
 The injured party plays little, if any role, in the criminal proceedings.

 DUI accidents often cause devastating injuries which require lifelong care.
 Victims of these tragic accidents can file a civil lawsuit to recover complete compensation.